bitcoin-science/nftmine/README.md

 3. a process to deploy the test the smart contracts
 4. a process to deploy the smart contracts

-These need to be done in a very systematic way to ensure quality and most importantly security.
+These should to be done in a standardized and systematic way to ensure quality and most importantly security.